-This Instant Pot Butternut Squash Risotto is a delicious, flavourful take on a fall risotto with crispy sage, shallots and garlic in a creamy parmesan broth.
-It's also a way to make risotto with no hands on cooking time in one pot!
+This Instant Pot Butternut Squash Risotto is a delicious, flavourful take on a fall risotto with crispy sage, shallots and garlic.

 Ingredients in butternut squash risotto